TzuChaeDahy/TzuChaeDahy/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS and Git.
+- 🌱 I’m currently learning HTML, CSS, JS and Git.
 - 👯 I’m looking for improving in programming.
 - 📫 How to reach me: viniciusapacheco2004@gmail.com
 - 😄 Pronouns: He/Him.